%20Andrej%20Grilc-09806.jpg)

 2) Møgeltønder Church, one of Denmark's most beautiful, offering a perfect acoustic and the country's oldest organ;

-3) the peaceful Castle park, a magical outdoor venue in summer evenings (not for the 2024 edition).
+3) the peaceful Castle park, a magical outdoor venue in summer evenings (not in the 2025 edition).

 The festival was founded by artistic directors Martin Qvist Hansen, Tommaso Lonquich and Jonathan Slaatto, members of The Danish Clarinet Trio.
 It is run in collaboration with consultant Per Erik Veng (former orchestra and choir director in DR) and the management of the Schackenborg Foundation.